Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_randomxn_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_randomxn_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_randomxn_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_randomxn_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_randomxn_triggers_ - Default: 5 - Number of Randomat events activated.\
 _randomat_randomxn_timer_ - Default: 5 - How often (in seconds) a random event will be triggered.\
 _randomat_randomxn_multiple_ - Default: 1 - Allow event to run multiple times.\